rhaleblian/node-red-contrib-phidgets/README.md

-# node-red-phidgets
+# node-red-phidget

 Node wrappers for Phidgets devices.

-This project is just getting started; you may call it pre-alpha.
+This project is just getting started; nothing is yet releaseable.
+Things that have tested positive:

-Very basic RFID reading has tested positive.
+* very basic RFID reading
+* initialization of a 40x4 LCD with text

+Some nodes are still just stubs.

+node-red-phidget adopts [StandardJS](https://github.com/standard/standard#install) for style.